Roosevelt Roads Naval Station: Potential vertical launch site

 In December 2024, the local redevelopment authority issued a request for proposal for a vertical space launch site at Roosevelt Roads Naval Station.

-Reactivation 2025
+Reactivation (2025–present)

 After being closed since 2004, Roosevelt Roads Naval Station was officially reactivated in November 2025.
 The reactivation included clearing, environmental remediation, renovation and restoration of existing taxiways and other airfield infrastructure.
 According to reports from Reuters and Le Monde, the site is once again being used as a strategic hub for U.S. military operations in the Caribbean, amid growing tensions with Venezuela.
-Satellite imagery and eyewitness accounts have indicated the presence of F-35 aircraft at the base in late 2025.
+Satellite imagery and eyewitness accounts have indicated the presence of F-35 Lightning II aircraft at the base in late 2025.
 While U.S. officials describe the project as part of regional logistics and counter-narcotics operations, analysts suggest it also reflects broader geopolitical interests tied to the situation in Venezuela.